 Nutrition information can be found everywhere - online, on TV, in magazines, and in countless books.
-While some of it is good, unfortunately much of the nutrition information out there ranges from misleading to completely false, and many people find themselves confused by contradictory advice.
+While some of it is good, unfortunately much of the information ranges from misleading to completely false, and many people find themselves confused by contradictory advice.
 It's important to know where to turn for solid advice about healthy eating.